ponylang/ponylang-website/content/index.md

 type = "index"
 title = "Pony"
 +++
-Hi!
+Welcome!
 This is the website for the Pony programming language.
 Pony is an open-source, object-oriented, actor-model, capabilities-secure, high-performance programming language.

 ## Quicklinks